Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 >
 > The Azure CLI tools come with a builtin help system, but Microsoft also provides this handy [cheatsheet](https://learn.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest.

-A good warm up to brush Azure CLI basics
+Before you get too comfy, why not give your Azure CLI skills a festive brush-up?

 <details>
 <summary>Solution</summary>